Please see our Covid-19 page for detailed information on measures we have introduced to protect clients and staff and minimise risks.

-Detailed directions to the Highland Laser Clinic can be found on the Find Me page.
+Detailed directions to the Highland Laser Clinic can be found on the Find Us page.

 The clinic entrance is round to the left hand side of the house near the wooden fence.

-I do not have a waiting room facility, so if you’re early or in the rare instance that I have an appointment over running, you may have to wait in your car.
+We do not have a waiting room facility, so if you’re early or in the rare instance that we have an appointment over running, you may have to wait in your car.

-If the blinds are closed in my clinic room, I am probably lasering someone else.
+If the blinds are closed in the clinic room, we are probably busy with another customer.

 We sit down and discuss the procedure and how it all works.
 We talk about outcomes, side effects, risk factors and how to achieve the results you want.
-I aim to be completely transparent and open in these discussions and advise you to the best of my abilities, even if that is to recommend that you do not proceed with treatment with us.
+We aim to be completely transparent and open in these discussions and advise you to the best of or abilities, even if that is to recommend that you do not proceed with treatment with us.

 Consultation is free.
 Once all your questions have been answered you can then choose to proceed with patch testing, or you can go away and think about it, or decide then and there that treatment is not for you.
 It’s up to you.
 There is no hard sell.

 YES.
 Patch testing is part of the terms of our insurance and is compulsory before any treatment without exception.
-Patch testing is normally charged at a flat rate of £30 and is offered free on select packages if you buy a course of treatment in advance.
+Patch testing is normally charged at £30 per site.

 Highland Laser Clinic has the facility to take payment from a wide range of debit and credit cards.
 You can also pay in cash.
 You can pay as you go for each treatment individually.
-For some courses of treatment you can pay in advance for a block of 6 sessions at a significant discount.
-We do not offer credit terms
+For some courses of treatment you can pay in advance for a block of 6 sessions for a 10% discount.
+We do not offer credit terms.

-I am always available for post-treatment advice.
-If you have any any issues I may ask you to come in for review.
-I never charge for any follow up appointments, only for treatment sessions.
+We are always available for post-treatment advice.
+If you have any issues we may ask you to come in for review.
+We never charge for any follow up appointments, only for treatment sessions.

 Please contact us with any additional questions you might have.

-My standard estimate for full removal of a machine made tattoo is 8 to 12 treatment sessions.
+Our standard estimate for full removal of a machine made black tattoo is 8 to 12 treatment sessions, but it can take longer than that.
 A lot of different factors influence speed of removal and these will be discussed at your consultation.
 Please see Prices for a guide to cost.
 If you send me a picture of your tattoo I will be able to give you an estimate of price which will be confirmed when I see you.

 Our tattoo removal platform is a premium medical grade Active Q-Switch laser.
 Passive Q-Switch Lasers are more common and much, much cheaper.
 They are usually Chinese built and are often portable.
 They can reduce black tattoos to some extent, but if full removal or if colours are attempted they invariably cause widespread scarring.
 They are not fit for purpose and should be banned.
 If someone points something that looks like a gun on the end of a hose at you, run away!